-Dr Jennifer S Hunt is a lecturer in the National Security College and a research associate at the US Studies Centre.
-Publishing on comparative national security policy in the US, Australia, and the Arab Gulf, her research portfolio examines the intersection between defense, energy, and economic security issues.
+Dr Jennifer Hunt is a research associate at the US Studies Centre and recently been appointed to the Macquarie University Department of Security Studies and Criminology.
+Publishing on comparative national security policy in the United States, Australia, and the Arab Gulf, her research portfolio examines the intersection between defense, energy, and economic security issues.

 Dr Hunt holds a PhD and Master’s Degree in International Security from the University of Sydney.
 She earned a Bachelor’s degree in Political Science from the University of North Carolina-Chapel Hill (USA) where she was captain of the Women’s Sabre Fencing team.